stefanofa/awesome/TOPICS.md

 *   [withastro/astro](https://github.com/withastro/astro) - The web framework that scales with you — Build fast content sites, powerful web applications, dynamic server APIs, and everything in-between ⭐️ Star to support our work!

-## static

-*   [withastro/astro](https://github.com/withastro/astro) - The web framework that scales with you — Build fast content sites, powerful web applications, dynamic server APIs, and everything in-between ⭐️ Star to support our work!

 ## static-site-generator

 *   [withastro/astro](https://github.com/withastro/astro) - The web framework that scales with you — Build fast content sites, powerful web applications, dynamic server APIs, and everything in-between ⭐️ Star to support our work!